-As part of our Administrative Justice work, WIEGO's Exposure Dialogue Programme gives lawyers and city officials insight into street vendors' and other workers' everyday realities and encourages them to use this experience to rethink legal and policy frameworks.
-In Dakar, Senegal, a group of lawyers lived and worked alongside informal workers and changed their negative perceptions-instead valuing them as hardworking women and men who contribute to their communities and society.
+The Urban Policies team monitors urban trends and supports inclusionary policies and practices that contribute to more equitable cities and economies.
+A new e-book provides an in-depth look at the important role street vendors play in cities, the realities and encourages them to use this experience to rethink legal and policy workers and changed their negative perceptions-instead valuing them as hardgives lawyers and city officials insight into street vendors' and other workers' everyday frameworks.
+In Dakar, Senegal, a group of lawyers lived and worked alongside informal working women and men who contribute to their communities and society.
 Read more challenges they face and how street vendor organizations and city officials have worked together to create inclusive public spaces and innovative plans.